 There is also a role for major financial support for other community organizations developing initiatives and delivering services.
 This includes village halls and community associations, housing projects such as Hope Cohousing, and local innovative schemes such as the community buy-out in South Ronaldsay of the Tomb of the Eagles.

-Encouraging people to view houses as homes rather than investments and increasing the proportion of new social rental properties
+Encouraging people to view houses as homes rather than investments and increasing the proportion of new social and truly affordable rental properties

 The entry price for buying housing has nearly tripled in real terms since 1981 – and this is now limiting the ability of young people to become homeowners.
 The main things that fuelled the rush of tenants to buy council housing were the discount offered by Margaret Thatcher’s UK government and the growing notion that owning something somehow set people above renters.
 Houses could also be seen as investments and assets.
 One of the problems here is that ownership can also make us selfish.
 As Rowan Moore (2023 Introduction) put it, ‘property does things to your mind’.